 O`AHU; The Gathering Place.
-HONOLULU, the business center of paradise.
-Read the basic facts about Oahu (Wiki) HERE.
+HONOLULU, Hawaii's business center Read the basic facts about Oahu (Wiki) HERE.

-IMPORTANT SAFETY NOTE.
-As beautiful and tranquil as Hawaii's beaches and rocky cliffs -- very tempting to would-be divers -- may be, STAY A SAFE DISTANCE AWAY FROM ALL BUT OUR DESIGNATED BEACHES WITH SWIMMING AREAS AND A LIFEGUARD TOWER!
-The Pacific Ocean can suddenly change from flat to deadly in the blink of an eye and many unsuspecting people are routinely swept off rocks and out to sea -- or dashed to bits on the sharp rocks.
+As beautiful and tranquil as Hawaii's beaches may appear to be, the Pacific Ocean can suddenly change from flat to deadly in the blink of an eye and unsuspecting bystanders can be swept out to sea.
 And then there are Hawaii's sharks.
-STAY WITHIN THE DESIGNATED SWIMMING AREAS!
+BE SAFE AND SWIM IN AREAS WITH LIFEGUARDS!

 On your way to Washington place, walk through the remarkable Hawai`i State Capitol building.
 Don't miss the large bronze sculpture of the Queen on the Makai (towards the ocean) side and a very contemporary statue of Father Damien (now Saint Damien) of Molokai on the Mauka (towards the mountains) side.